openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

  `authorization_pending`:

 - This error code is used if the Authorization Server is waiting for an End-User interaction or downstream process to complete.
 The Wallet SHOULD repeat the access token request to the token endpoint (a process known as polling).
-Before each new request, the Wallet MUST wait at least the number of seconds specified by the `interval` claim of the credential offer (see (#credential_offer_parameters)) or the authorization response (see (#authorization_response)), or 5 seconds if none was provided, and respect any increase in the polling interval required by the "slow_down" error.
+Before each new request, the Wallet MUST wait at least the number of seconds specified by the `interval` claim of the Credential Offer (see (#credential_offer_parameters)) or the authorization response (see (#authorization_response)), or 5 seconds if none was provided, and respect any increase in the polling interval required by the "slow_down" error.

 `slow_down`: